Chart Color Schemes

 Employment

-Employment performance in Blackalls Park exceeds national averages across key labour market indicators
+Employment performance in Blackalls Park has been broadly consistent with national averages

-Blackalls Park has a diverse workforce that includes both white and blue collar jobs, with essential services sectors well represented.
-The unemployment rate in the area was 2.7% as of June 2025.
+Blackalls Park has a diverse workforce with both white and blue collar jobs.
+The unemployment rate is 3.4%.

 Frequently Asked Questions - Employment